 There are relevant limitations to this study.
 The meta-analysis is limited to using data that has been reported; not all studies have reported all of the outcomes we wished to synthesize.
 There are subtle differences in study inclusion criteria and study design.
 This may explain some of the heterogeneity noted.
-It has previously been shown that early sRT provides improved outcomes compared to late sRT25.
-In the studies included in this review, aRT was compared to late or non-existent sRT.
-The early data with short follow-up from the RAVES and RADICALS trials, comparing aRT versus observation with eSRT, were recently presented at the ASTRO and ESMO annual meetings, respectively.
-They found no difference in freedom from biochemical failure or local/distant failure, but did find greater odds of grade 2+ GU toxicity with adjuvant radiation.
-These results are likely to impact treatment going forward.
+It has previously been shown that early sRT provides improved outcomes compared to late sRT.24 In the studies included in this review, aRT was compared to late or nonexistent sRT.
+The early data with short followup from the RAVES and RADICALS trials, comparing aRT vs. observation with esRT, were recently presented at the ASTRO and ESMO annual meetings, respectively.
+They found no difference in freedom from biochemical failure or local/distant failure, but did find greater odds of grade 2+ genitourinary toxicity with aRT.
+13,14 These results are likely to impact treatment going forward.
 However, the role of esRT needs to be contextualized in the setting of an unclear OS and MFS benefit with even aRT.